nicholasjackson/demo-vault/transform/blueprint/docs/index.md

 ```

 ## Requirements
-Hypothetically, the API operates asynchronously, it does not immedidately process the payments for the orders, instead it stores the card numbers in a PostgreSQL database until application picks them up for processing.
-The requirements for the API are:
+The API operates asynchronously, it does not immedidately process the payments for the orders, instead it stores the card numbers in a PostgreSQL database until another application picks them up for processing.
+The security requirements for the API are:

 * Credit card details must be stored in the database in an encrypted format
 * It must be possible to query details of the card number without decrypting it

-The first requirement is fairly trivial to solve using Vault using the [Transit Secrets Engine](https://www.vaultproject.io/docs/secrets/transit/).
+The first requirement is fairly trivial to solve using Vault and the [Transit Secrets Engine](https://www.vaultproject.io/docs/secrets/transit/).
 Transit secrets can be used as encryption as service to encrypt the credit card details before they are written to the database.

-To satisfy the second requirement you need to be able to query the type of the card and the bank which issued it, you can get this data from the card number as not all the data in a credit card number is unqiue.
+To satisfy the second requirement, you need to be able to query the type of the card and the bank which issued it, you can get this data from the card number as not all the data in a credit card number is unqiue.
 A credit card number is composed from three different parts, the `Issuer Number`, the `Account Number` and the `Checksum`.

 ![](./images/card.png)

 `Issuer Number` relates to the type of the card (first digit), and the issuers code this is the information which you would like to query to satisfy the second requirement.

+`Account Number` is the unique identifier assigned to the holder of the card

+`Checksum` is not a secret part of the card number instead it is desined for quick error checking.
+The checksum is generated from the card number, before processing the checksum is regenerated using the Luhn algorithm if the given and the computed checksums differ then the card number has been entered incorrectly.

 To be able to query the card issuer you realistically have two options:

 1. Partially encrypt the card number in the databse
 1. Store metadata for the card along with the encrypted values

-With this new requirement for searching information, the developers now have the responsiblity for managing the complexity of partially encrypting the credit card data, Info security need to worry about the correct implementation of this.
+To implement this requirement in code, the developers have the responsiblity for managing the complexity of partially encrypting the credit card data, and information security need to worry about the correct implementation of this.

 ## Transform Secrets Engine
-To satisfy this second requirement the Transform Secrets Engine can be used.
-Transform allows you to encrypt data while preserving formatting or to partially encrypt data.
-The definition of the encryption process can be be centraly managed by the Info security team, the Developers only need to call a simple API which allows them to encrypt the card numbers.
-In our usecase where you need to partially encrypt the credit card numbers leaving the issuer as queryable data, a transform could be defined which takes the card number, for example `1234-5624-6310-0053` and encrypts the sensitive parts while retaining the formatting and the ability to infer information about the card type and issuing bank.
+To simplify the process while still satisfing the second requirement, Vault's `Transform Secrets Engine` can be used.
+Transform allows you to encrypt data while preserving formatting or to partially encrypt data based on user configurable formula.
+The definition for the encryption process can be be centraly managed by the info security team, and the developers can use the Transform API allowing them to encrypt the card numbers.

+In our usecase where there is a need to partially encrypt the credit card numbers leaving the issuer as queryable data, a transform could be defined which takes the card number, for example `1234-5624-6310-0053`, encrypts the sensitive parts, while retaining the formatting and the ability to infer information about the card type and issuing bank.

 Transforms are defined as regular expressions, the capture groups inside the expression is replaced with cyphertext, anything outside the match groups is left in the original format.
 To encrypt only the account number and checksum for your cards you could use the following regular expression.